The64thGamer/cheeseepedia/content/transcriptions/the-great-all-american-pizza-show-radio-ad.md

 **Chuck E. Cheese: (Singing)**

 Ok people here we go to the great all american pizza show.
-Your MC is Chuck E. Cheese, I’m better known as “The Big-C”!
+Your MC is Chuck E. Cheese, I’m better known as "The Big-C"!
 I’ll be there with all my pals, like Mr. Munch and Jasper Jowls!

 **Narrator:**